-23.2 Check the elevators weights and balancing (the scheme and limits are specified in the Maintenance Manual section 7.4).
-This check is necessary if any repair or repainting has been accomplished.

-RESULTS:

-Fina al checking

-24 Sailplane final checking

-24.1 Check the tow release couplings and other "time limited" components compliance with service life limits.

-24.2 Check the proper marking of all operation limits according the manuals.
+- 23 Sailplane final checking - 23.1 Check the tow release couplings and other "time limited" components compliance with service life limits. - 23.2 Check the proper marking of all operation limits according the manuals.
 Placards and colour markings in the cockpit must be checked as well as the registration letters/numbers on the exterior of the sailplane.

-RESULTS: